 Employment opportunities exist in:

-Our Medical Coder Certificate transfers to our Associate in Science Degree in Health Information Technology.
+Our certificates in Medical Coder and Healthcare Informatics transfer to our Associate in Science Degree in Health Information Technology.
 The A.S. degree transfers to our bachelor's degree in Health Services Administration.

 Sheila Newberry, Program Director, HEC (727) 341-3623

 Additional Information: Health Information Management Program; also, please see our FAQ.